-(Choose one) Fire Earthquake drill with evacuation Shelter in Place □ Drop/Cover/Hold□ Campus Protection or "Lockdown" Date:// Nar me: Position: Person completing this form 1.
-What type of alert system did you use to alert students/staff of the drill? ☐ Fire Alarm/Bell ☐ Voice through Interco m/PA Bull Horn Whistle 2.
-Time Drill Started: (am / pm) Tim e Drill Completed:(am / pm) 3.
+(Choose on е) Fire Earthquake drill with evacuation Shelter in Place Drop/Cover/Hold Campus Protection or "Lockdown" Date:// Na Me:Person completing this form Position: 1.
+What type of alert system did you use to a 2.
+Time Drill Started:(am / pm) Time Drill Completed:(am / pm) 3.
 4. 5.
 6. 7.
-Total number of staff involved in the drill active Total number of students involved in the drill Did any special needs students participate in Did you encounter any challenges with the special states of the special stat activity? the drill?
-If yes, about how many? secial needs children?
-(Y/N) 8.
-How long did it take to evacuate all buildings?
-(Time from START of drill to the time when last staff or s 10.
-Did you establish an Incident Command Post Did staff bring the School Emergency Respon Did you use the ECS Safe School Plan: (Check all that apply) ☐ Yes, during the planning of the drill. ☐ Yes, after the drill. \Box Yes, during the execution of drill. \Box No, we did not use the Safe School Plan.
-12. Did you use any supplies during the drill?
-(Ch☐ Yes, our staff took supplies out their storin☐ Yes, our staff used the supplies during the☐ No, we did not use emergency supplies. g area.
-14. Were parents notified either before or after the How were parents notified? (method) Did any parents participate in drill?
-If yes, about What did parents do? out now many: Did you encounter any behavioral problems etc.) during the drill?
-If yes, please briefly de
+Total number of staff involved in the drill Total number of students involved in the Did any special needs students participate Did you encounter any challenges with th If yes, please describe challenges: drill activity? e in the drill?
+If yes, about how many?
+8. How long did it take to evacuate all buildin (Time from START of drill to the time when last staf ngs? (minutes) f or student arrived at the staging area.)
+Did you establish an Incident Command P Did staff bring the School Emergency Resp Did you use the ECS Safe School Plan: (Check all that apply) Yes, during the planning of the drill.
+Yes, after the drill. ponse Box to the assembly area?(Y/N) 12.
+Did you use any supplies during the drill? □ Yes, our staff took supplies out their sta □ Yes, our staff used the supplies during □ No, we did not use emergency supplies oring area. the drill.
+14. 15.
+16. Were parents notified either before or aft How were parents notified? (method) Did any parents participate in drill?
+If yes, What did parents do?
+Did you encounter any behavioral proble etc.) during the drill?
+If yes, please briefly about how many? ms (non-participation, student/staff distractions,